The team at Kings are all united by a deep desire to see God’s Kingdom come: to introduce people to Jesus and see them grow in faith.

 Andy with his wife Lynn have been a part of Kings since 2000.
 Andy became an elder in 2013 after serving for four years overseeing the worship, music, ‘Strand Creative’ and communication department.
 Leading our venue in Eastbourne town centre they focus on it's unique demographic and reaching a multi-ethnic population.
 Andy also overseas Alpha and will sometimes be found leading worship on a Sunday morning.

 Jez is married to Amy, has three fantastic boys, and became an elder at Kings in January 2012.
-Taking up the leadership of our Seaford venue in that same year, Jez and Amy are excited about the developments that lay ahead as they look to buy their first church building.
+Taking up the leadership of our Seaford venue in that same year, Jez and Amy are excited about the developments that lay ahead as they've just bought their first church building.
 Jez is also a keen squash player and in July 2013 celebrated his greatest achievement to date when he conquered the Hampden Park squash ladder, an accomplishment he has been yet to repeat.